KamWithK/AnkiconnectAndroid/README.md

 ## Common Errors and Solutions

 ### First Steps
-If you are having issues with anything, such as Yomichan being unable to connect to AnkiDroid, please ensure all these steps are followed before continuing:
+If you are having issues with anything, such as Yomitan being unable to connect to AnkiDroid, please ensure all these steps are followed before continuing:

 * Make sure the latest [app release](https://github.com/KamWithK/AnkiconnectAndroid/releases/latest) is installed.
 * If you imported the settings from the PC, try to use the sanitized version upon import, and manually re-add the handlebars after.
-* Double check that your Yomichan settings are correct.
+* Double check that your Yomitan settings are correct.
 In particular, check that the `Configure Anki card format...` section, and the audio sources section is correct.
     * On rare occasions, settings exported from the computer and imported into your Android device may not work.
-Instead, try to reset Yomichan's settings and redo everything from scratch.
+Instead, try to reset Yomitan's settings and redo everything from scratch.
-* Battery saving/automatic optimisation is turned off for Ankidroid, Ankiconnect Android and optionally (but recommended) Kiwi browser.
+* Battery saving/automatic optimisation is turned off for Ankidroid, Ankiconnect Android and optionally (but recommended) Firefox browser.
 * You allowed Ankiconnect Android to be running in the background (if this option is available on your device).

-### Problem: The Yomichan popup appears upon scrolling
+### Problem: The Yomitan popup appears upon scrolling
 Try going through step 5 of the [instructions](#instructions).
 In particular, see the step that says
 **Ensure `Scanning Inputs` is optimized for mobile (prevents lookups on scrolling)**.